loning/universe/01_introduction.md

 10. [Framework Application](10_framework_application.md): Application of the theory in practical frameworks
 11. [References](11_references.md): Related research and literature
 12. [Illustration Library](figures/README.md): Theory illustrations and visualization resources

+### Future Exploration Directions

+Although the Quantum-Classical Dualism theoretical system (Version 7.1) is already very complete, clear, rigorous, and self-consistent, there are still some possible directions for deeper exploration:

+1. **Brain-Machine Interface (BMI) and Practical Cases of Enhanced Classicalization Efficiency**
+   Exploring how brain-machine interfaces can achieve practical improvements in classicalization efficiency.

+2. **Practical Guidance for Free Will's Active Selection of Low-Entropy Classicalization Paths**
+   Developing specific practical application methods, such as meditation, learning strategies, thinking training methods, etc.

+3. **Specific Impacts of Quantum-Classical Dualism on Modern Physics, Philosophy, Psychology, and Other Interdisciplinary Fields**
+   Researching how this theory integrates with and mutually promotes other disciplines.

+4. **Case Studies of Classicalization in Specific Classical Worlds (Dreams, Religion, Virtual Reality)**
+   Providing diverse examples of classicalization in classical worlds, enhancing the theory's practicality and vividness.